deartc/QACourse1Project/README.md

 # QACourse1Project
-Contains the sample code and base project files for the Code Louisville QA Course 1 final project
+Contains all the sample code and base project files for the Code Louisville QA Course 1 final project

 # Project Rubric
 ## 1: Test Plan